39 Favorite Cottage Garden Plants for a Beautiful, Blooming Garden

 Daffodils bring that first little sigh of relief after winter.
 The moment they bloom, it finally feels like the garden season is beginning again.

-These hardy spring bulbs naturalize beautifully, returning year after year and optim multiplying over time.
-They’re resistant to deer and pests, easy to grow, and the sight of those cheerful yellow and white blooms in early spring never stops being welcome.
-A true cottage garden classic!
+These hardy spring bulbs naturalize beautifully, returning year after year and slowly multiplying over time.
+They’re deer and pest-resistant, easy to grow, and the sight of those cheerful yellow-and-white blooms in early spring is so gorgeous.
+Daffodils are a true cottage garden classic.

 31. Columbine (Aquilegia)

-They thrive in partial shade but also grow well in full sun in cooler climates, and their ability to self-seed adds to that natural, slightly wild garden cottage garden look.
+They thrive in partial shade but also grow well in full sun in cooler climates, and their tendency to self-seed adds to that natural, slightly wild cottage garden look.
 Hummingbirds and butterflies love them.

 32. Tulips